 Children will be learning about the location of The Great Barrier Reef and will be exploring life beneath the surface.
 We have been encouraging children to generate their own questions about this magnificent structure…

 What creatures live there?

 Why is it endangered?

 This term, our whole class reading book is Manfish – the story of Jacques Cousteau.
-We have chosen this story as it is beautifully and poetically written and links perfectly with our descriptive writing focus this term!
-As well as whole class reading, where children will be answering a range of questions linked to vocabulary, inference, prediction, explaining, retrieval and sequencing (VIPERS), we will also listen to children read at least once a week.
+We have chosen this story as it is beautifully and poetically written and links perfectly with our descriptive writing focus this term.
+As well as whole class reading, where children will be answering a range of questions linked to vocabulary, inference, prediction, explanation, retrieval and sequencing (VIPERS), we will also seek to listen to children read at least once a week.

-We look forward to getting to know you all soon.
+We look forward to getting to know you all and working with your children.